Integralist/Stark/README.md

 ## TODO

 - Look at Sass building all stylesheets into 1 stylesheet for HTML.
+- Make sure that Group 1-4 only loads styles when JS is enabled?
+Currently loads all the time
 - Using `old-ie` mixin pattern to generate 1 stylesheet for IE
 - Implement Mediator pattern